venkat50/tutorials/ContainerAsFunction/README.md

 There are various unix utilities that can be "packaged" as Functions.
-Similar to the concept of Web enabled, Webservice enabled, this example demonstrates exposing unix utilities as *REST* enabled.
+Similar to the concept of Web enabled, Webservice enabled, this example demonstrates exposing Unix utilities as *REST* enabled.
 This example walks through a simple example of using "tr" utility to transform input payload to upper case (aka TOUPPER service).
 This example also demonstrates a "no code" approach to leverage many such utilities using Docker file.